This article gives you some handy information about approaching how to document technologies.

 - The How-to guides for MDN Web Docs: You're already here, but it's good to browse through all the articles and familiarize yourself with our writing style, the different types of pages and what sections are included in them, and the different ways we include different parts of the page (like specifications and browser compatibility).

-- The latest modern web browsers: These should be experimental/alpha builds such as Firefox Nightly/Chrome Canary that are more likely to support the features you are documenting.
-This is especially pertinent if you are documenting a feature that is 'upcoming'.
+- The latest modern web browsers: These should be experimental/alpha builds such as Firefox Nightly, Chrome Canary, or Safari Technology Preview that are more likely to support the features you are documenting.
+This is especially pertinent if you are documenting a feature that is "upcoming".

 - Demos/blog posts/other info: Find as much info as you can.
 If you are updating a technology because it has changed, ensure that the resources you are using to learn are not out of date.
 This is why the first two points above are important.